owalmirneto/om30-challenge/README.md

 ## Solution

-This application was implemented using Ruby on Rails and PostgreSQL.
+This application was implemented using Ruby on Rails with PostgreSQL and SideKiq with Redis for delayed jobs.

 ### Requirements